neondatabase/website/content/docs/guides/manage-database-access.md

 updatedOn: '2023-10-23T17:55:15.632Z'
 ---

-Each Neon project is created with a default Postgres role that takes its name from your Neon account (the account you registered with).
-For example, if a user named "Alex" signs up for Neon, the project is created with a default role named `alex`.
+Each Neon project is created with a Postgres role that is named for your database with `_owner` as a suffix.
+For example, if your database is named `neondb`, the project is created with a default role named `neondb_owner`.